-2020 2019
+2021 2020

-(in (in thousands)
+((in thousands)

-Audit fees \$ 6,174 \$ 5,545
+Audit fees \$4,480 \$6,174

-Audit-related fees 1,450 200
+Audit-related fees 1,050 1,450

-Tax fees 2,968 497
+Tax fees 646 2,968

-All other fees 2 2
+All other fees 8 2

-Total \$ 10,594 \$6,244
+Total \$6,184 \$ 10,594

-The audit fees for the years ended December 31, 2020 and 2019 relate to the aggregate fees billed by PwC in connection with the audit of our financial statements and related internal control over financial reporting.
+The audit fees for the years ended December 31, 2021 and 2020 relate to the aggregate fees billed by PwC in connection with the audit of our financial statements and related internal control over financial reporting.

-The audit-related fees for the years ended December 31, 2020 and 2019 were related to the issuance of comfort letters.
+The audit-related fees for the years ended December 31, 2021 and 2020 were related to the issuance of comfort letters.

-Tax fees for the years ended December 31, 2020 and 2019 were related to tax advice, including consultations regarding the tax impact of the capital transactions carried out in 2020 (approximately \$2.7 million) and tax return preparation and other tax compliance services (approximately \$260,000).
+Tax fees for the year ended December 31, 2021 were related to tax return preparation and other tax compliance services and for 2020 were related to tax advice, including consultations regarding the tax impact of the capital transactions carried out in 2020 (approximately \$2.1 million) and tax return preparation and other tax compliance services (approximately \$840 thousand).

-All other fees for the years ended December 31, 2020 and 2019 included fees related to the PwC annual on-line subscription research tool.
+All other fees for the years ended December 31, 2021 and 2020 included fees related to the PwC annual on-line subscription research tool.

 Pursuant to the terms of its charter, our Audit Committee must pre-approve all audit and permitted non-audit services to be performed by our independent registered public accounting firm.
 Such pre-approval can be given as part of our Audit Committee's approval of the scope of the engagement of the independent registered public accounting firm or on an individual basis.
 Our Audit Committee is authorized to delegate the pre-approval of audit and permitted non-audit services to one or more of its members, provided that any decisions to pre-approve any audit or non-audit services pursuant to this authority must be presented to our full Audit Committee at its next scheduled meeting.
-Our Audit Committee pre-approved all of the non-audit services provided by our independent registered public accounting firm in 2020 and 2019.
+Our Audit Committee pre-approved all of the non-audit services provided by our independent registered public accounting firm in 2021 and 2020.